Table of Contents

 Underestimating costs

-Expenses can add up quickly; from production to logistics costs and even marketing.
-Creating a detailed business plan with realistic projections can help you navigate common road bumps in your startup journey.
+Expenses can add up quickly, from production costs to logistics and marketing expenses.
+Creating a detailed business plan with realistic projections can help you navigate the common roadblocks in your startup journey.

 Ignoring Legal Requirements

-Ensure your business complies with all local and federal regulations, including permits and labeling standards.
+Ensure your business complies with all applicable local and federal regulations, including obtaining necessary permits and adhering to labeling standards.

 Failing to Differentiate Your Brand